victorporof/Sublime-HTMLPrettify/README.md

 On Windows, the absolute path to node.exe *must* use forward slashes.

 ## Customize
-The `HTMLPrettify.py` script has some predefined settings regarding the indentation size, indentation character, maximum chars per line and brace styling.
-Customize these settings by modifying the script with your desired values (see the [JSBeautifier options](https://github.com/einars/js-beautify/#options), or for [CSS and HTML](https://github.com/einars/js-beautify/#css--html)).
+A few persistent options always applied from a `.jsbeautifyrc` file in the same directory as the plugin.
+Those are defined [here](https://github.com/victorporof/Sublime-JSHint/blob/master/scripts/.jsbeautifyrc).
+You can safely add stuff to that json file if you want (see documentation for [JS](https://github.com/einars/js-beautify/#options), or [CSS and HTML](https://github.com/einars/js-beautify/#css--html).

 * `Ctrl+Shift+P` or `Cmd+Shift+P` in Linux/Windows/OS X
-* type `jshint`, select `Set Default Options`
+* type `htmlprettify`, select `Set Default Options`

 To add different file extensions (like jsp/gsp/php) edit `scripts/run.js`.